-St. John’s distinctive undergraduate curriculum and educational practices have long given it a highly respected place among American colleges and universities.
+St. John’s distinctive curriculum and educational practices have long given it a highly respected place among American colleges and universities.
 Its strong commitment to collaborative inquiry and to the study of original texts makes St. John’s a particularly vibrant community of learning.
 Through close engagement with the works of some of the world’s greatest writers and thinkers—from Homer, Plato, and Euclid to Nietzsche, Einstein, and Woolf—students at St. John’s grapple with fundamental questions that confront us as human beings.
 As they participate in lively discussions and throw themselves into the activity of translating, writing, demonstrating, conducting experiments, and analyzing musical compositions, St. John’s students learn to speak articulately, read attentively, reason effectively, and think creatively.

 In addition, students in Santa Fe take advantage of hiking trails that begin from the college campus, skiing in the Santa Fe Ski Basin and the Taos Ski Valley, camping in the nearby Santa Fe National Forest, and the many cultural attractions of the town of Santa Fe.
-Students in Annapolis explore the adjacent waters, enjoy life on the town’s lively waterfront, and visit the nearby cities of Washington and Baltimore.
+Students in Annapolis explore the adjacent waters, enjoy life on the town’s lively waterfront, and visit the nearby cities of Baltimore and Washington, DC.

 Both campuses also offer students a variety of opportunities to become involved in the life of the local community.